VAANI: Capturing the language landscape for an inclusive digital India: Audio Data Specifications and Collection Guidelines

-Microphone arrangement was also addressed to ensure optimal audio capture.
-The recording device had to be placed no more than two feet from the speaker’s mouth, and the distance and orientation were to remain consistent throughout the session.
-Ideally, the microphone should be positioned directly in front of the speaker, at a minimum distance of one foot, and kept at a fixed location for the duration of recording.
+\begin{itemize} \item[1.5.1] The recording device should be kept no farther than 2 feet from the mouth of the speaker. \item[1.5.2] The speaker mouth-to-recording-device distance and orientation should be as constant as possible during recording (good to keep the recording device at a fixed location). \item[1.5.3] Microphone should be in front of the speaker. \item[1.5.4] Microphone should be at least 1 foot away from the speaker. \end{itemize}

-Speaker selection followed strict criteria to ensure nativity, demographic diversity, and balanced representation.
-Participants were required to be between the ages of 20 and 70, with uniform distribution across this age range.
-Each district had to include at least 800 speakers, with gender balance maintained.
-No individual speaker was permitted to contribute more than 15 minutes of effective speech.
-All speakers were required to be native residents of the pincode recorded in the metadata, verified using identity documents such as PAN or Aadhaar cards.
-Participants were encouraged to speak in the language or dialect they typically use at home with family members.
-Additionally, for each speaker, information about their residential history — specifically where they had lived and for how long since birth — was collected and submitted alongside the recordings.